top of page

 Melanoma in Children, Adolescents and Young Adults- MELCAYA

 Melanoma in children and young patients is hard to diagnose, still lacks treatment options and outcomes too often depend on the patients' living place.
-Melanom Romania recently joined the MELCAYA EU project as project partner to precisely work on these issues.
+Melanom Romania recently joined the MELCAYA EU project as a project partner to precisely work on these issues.
 MELCAYA builds knowledge on genetic and environmental triggers, how to ensure accurate diagnoses, non-invasive early detection and AI, innovative therapies, and most importantly, how all these could reach patients living in different countries.
-Melanom Romania's role in MELCAYA includes ensuring connnection to the wider European Melanoma community, so if you want to be involved, please let Violeta know!
+Melanom Romania's role in MELCAYA includes ensuring connection to the wider European Melanoma community, so if you want to be involved, please let Violeta know!

-Welcome to the session
+Welcome to the session and MPNE2023!

-Violeta Astratinei, AMeR- Melanoma Romania
+Violeta Astratinei, MELCAYA project partner AMeR- Melanoma Romania and MPNE

-Introduction to the MELCAYA
+Short introduction to the MELCAYA project

-Susana Puig, MELCAYA project coordinator (invited)
+Susana Puig, MELCAYA project coordinator

 14.00- 15.00